gimlet-io/gimlet-documentation/src/pages/blog/the-platform-engineering-map.md

 "A New Environment for Every Pull Request"

-Shipyard works with existing Docker Compose files and host the preview environments on their infrastructure.
+Shipyard works with existing Docker Compose files and hosts the preview environments on their infrastructure.

 Their GUI adds possibilities to manage your compose files and alter them prior to deployment.